 - extra-available capacities which mean capacities that provide a higher volume than their Nominal Reference Power,

-- non-derated capacities,

 - Energy-Constrained CMUs running outside of their SLA MTUs,

 - Opt-out "OUT" volumes (as indicated during the prequalification process):

 - Art4bis.
 Structural reduction of capacity

 - Art4bis. temporary reduction of capacity

-- Capacity is connected to the grid with a flexible connection

 - Grid connection not commissioned in time

 - Capacity not commissioned in time

-- New build capacity
+- New build capacities (full volume)

-- Capacity has no obligation to prequalify
+- Capacities that has no obligation to prequalify

 - Motivational letter (if accepted)